harveytriana/BlazorSS/README_EN.md

 ## Annex - Docker

 I have added a Dockerfile to build the image for this project.
 It is important to note that, since this is a web application, the commands used differ from those for a Web API.
 Additionally, a custom configuration file, nginx.conf, has been included to manage the server settings.
 Lastly, to resolve the required native dependencies, the Dockerfile commands include the installation of wasm-tools.
+As for the Blazor WebAssembly solution that uses native dependencies, to support Linux and Docker (of course), we added the SkiaSharp.NativeAssets.Linux reference.

 ---
 <small>By: Luis Harvey Triana Vega</small>